Tanya-Verma/DA-Analysing-a-titanic-data-set-/README.md

 ---

 ## *Learning Outcomes*
-Through this project, we learned:
+Through this project, I learned:
 - How to work with structured datasets
 - Basic statistical analysis methods
 - Data preprocessing techniques